DEVSHAH-24/DEVSHAH-24/README.md

 ### Hi there 👋
- I am Dev Shah, a sophomore at BITS Pilani, Rajasthan.
-I enjoy analysing and building products.
+ I am Dev Shah, a sophomore at BITS Pilani, Rajasthan who enjoys analyzing and building products.
+Feel free to reach out on other platforms via the link for ideas, discussions and collaborations!
+Cheers!
 <!--
 **DEVSHAH-24/DEVSHAH-24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.